Click here for the home page

 Egypt was the world's foremost nation for an amazingly long time.
 A good case has been made for the Mesopotamian and Indus valley civilizations getting started first, but the third millennium B.C. was more than halfway over before their city-states united to form nations.
 Until that happened, Egypt was the only nation-state in existence, so its civilization was the most impressive.
 Egypt's head start on political unification, combined with the conservative rhythm of life on the Nile, convinced everyone else that it had been around forever.
 As a result, when outsiders managed to conquer Egypt, most of them (Hyksos, Libyans, Nubians, Assyrians and Persians) felt the need to adopt Egyptian customs, or at least respect them.
 Not until the arrival of a stronger culture, that of the Greeks, did Egyptian culture begin to falter, but that's a story for Chapter 4.

 The history of ancient Egypt is divided into thirty dynasties, a tradition started by an Egyptian historian named Manetho, in the third century B.C.
 Usually a new dynasty began when the current ruling family ran out of heirs or was overthrown, and a new family took over.(6) Inbreeding may have brought down some of them, too.
-From a very early date they believed that a pharaoh had to have royal ancestry on both sides of his family.
-Occasionally marrying foreign princesses accomplished this, but more often incest was the answer, with brothers marrying sisters regularly.
-If there wasn't a sister handy, the king might marry a first cousin, aunt, or even his mother (we have records of some queens outliving their husbands and being passed on to their sons)!
+From a very early date they believed that the king had to have royal ancestry on both sides of his family.
+Occasionally, marrying foreign princesses accomplished this, but more often incest was the answer, with brothers marrying sisters regularly.
+If there wasn't a sister handy, the king might marry a first cousin, aunt, or even his mother (we have records of some queens outliving their husbands and being passed on to the next king)!

-As the country grew rich, so did the kings.
+Under Djer and his successors, Egypt grew rich, and so did the kings.
 They commissioned artisans to make fine jewelry and works of art for them, and when they died these were buried in the tombs, since ancient Egyptians believed more than anyone else that you can take it with you.
-But as soon as the contents of the tombs became valuable enough, grave robbers went to work.
-To protect the king and his possessions, various methods were devised to deter robbers, like filling passages with sand and rubble, false doors, traps, etc. The tomb's security was also improved by putting the king at the bottom of a vertical shaft, which sometimes went down a hundred feet beneath the other chambers.
+But when the contents of the tombs became valuable enough, grave robbers went to work.
+To protect the king and his possessions, various methods were devised to deter robbers, like filling passages with sand and rubble, false doors, traps, etc. The tomb's security was also improved by putting the body at the bottom of a vertical shaft, which had its entrance in the roof and could go down as much as a hundred feet beneath the other chambers.
 This led to a second problem--when separated from the drying sands and put in a dank chamber walled with brick or stone, the royal corpse rotted.
 By this time Egyptians had come to believe that the dead needed not only their possessions, but also their original body, in order to have immortality.

 We noted in Chapter 1 that the typical predynastic burial consisted of digging a hole in the sand and placing the body in it, along with a few possessions and pots containing food.
 Under desert conditions the body did not decay, but simply dried out.
 Thus, when the Egyptians invented mummification, they were trying to duplicate with artificial preservatives what the desert had done naturally.

 At first they simply wrapped the head and hands of the dead with linen bandages; this was done to several bodies in the cemetery of Hierakonpolis, before 3000 B.C.
 By the beginning of the I dynasty they were wrapping the entire body, and soaking the banadages in resin; this retained the original shape of the corpse, but did nothing to keep the flesh from withering away.
-The oldest example of this practice, a plain wooden box containing a wrapped skeleton, was found at Sakkara in 2003; this may have been a court treasurer or vizier of Hor-Aha, the pharaoh preceding Zer.(8)
+The oldest example of this practice, a plain wooden box containing a wrapped skeleton, was found at Saqqara in 2003; this may have been a court treasurer or vizier of Hor-Aha.(7)

 The royal embalmers were not content to preserve appearances.
 Around the beginning of the IV dynasty, they started practicing true mummification.
 Now before they did the familiar bandaging they dried out the corpse in natron (a form of salt, sodium carbonate to be exact), and usually removed most of the internal organs so they could be dried separately, before decay set in.
 What the priestly surgeons took out was preserved with natron, in four jars called canopic jars; in their place the body cavity was packed with crushed myrrh leaves or resin-soaked linen.
 The heart, however, was left in the mummy, because it was thought it would be needed when the dead person appeared in judgment before the god Osiris, to testify that the soul was worthy to enter into Paradise.
 By contrast, the same embalmers who were careful in preserving all the other parts, thought the brain was unimportant, so if they removed it, they threw it away!
 The whole process took about 40 days, but they prolonged it to 70 days by reciting prayers and practicing magic every step of the way.